tri-cods/html-css/frontmatter.md

 ### Pre-reading suggestions

+- ["Promises and Perils of Digital History"](http://chnm.gmu.edu/digitalhistory/introduction/)

 [Digital History: A Guide To Gathering, Preserving, and Presenting the Past on the Web](http://chnm.gmu.edu/digitalhistory/) by Daniel J. Cohen and Roy Rosenzweig provides clear introduction to what a life-cycle of web-based digital humanities project might look like.
 The book covers a variety of aspects of a website project from initial planning, to website design, and even cultivating an audience.
 Participants are welcome to read as much of this free online book as suits them.
 I highly recommend reading the [introduction](http://chnm.gmu.edu/digitalhistory/introduction/) which helpfully explains the affordances and difficulties of web-based digital projects.

-- ["Promises and Perils of Digital History"](http://chnm.gmu.edu/digitalhistory/introduction/)

 ### Projects that use these skills

 HTML and CSS are fundamental to building websites.
-Some projects that use HTML and CSS include:
+Almost all web-based projects use HTML and CSS in some aspect of their web design.
+I have included three different kinds of projects that use HTML and CSS to to bring to notice different ways of using the internet and websites in digital humanities projects:

 - [Digital Humanities Research Institute](https://www.dhinstitutes.org/)

+Our very own Digital Humanities Research Institute uses HTML, CSS, and other languages in its web site.
+Our web design aims to provide its workshops in a visual style that emphasizes accessibility, ease, and comfort.

 - [Colored Conventions](https://coloredconventions.org/)

+The Colored Conventions project is a community-based archive of nineteenth-century Black political organization.
+In its early stage, this project crowdsourced much of its data-gathering efforts by building an interface for volunteers to transcribe archival texts online.
+This project used HTML and CSS in many of its aspects.

 - [Musical Passage](http://www.musicalpassage.org/)

+Musical Passage is an exhibit of early African diasporic music.
+This website reproduces a transcriptions and renditions of songs performed by enslaved African people in the Caribbean in the early eighteenth century.
+This project uses HTML, CSS, and other languages to provide a multimodal experience for its visitors, who can see a historical document as well as listen to the earliest known record of African diasporic music.

 ### Ethical Considerations